anuradhawick/pipe-line-monitor/README.md

-# Pipe Line Monitor
+# Pipeline Monitor

-A schduler to execute and run a pipe line of commands in a supercomputing facility.
+A schduler to execute and run a pipeline of commands in a supercomputing facility.
 The program can schedule a graph-like execution sequence.

 ## Pre-requisites